supabase-community/gotrue-csharp/README.md

 ## BREAKING CHANGES v3.1 → v3.x

-- Exceptions have been simplified to a single GotrueException.
-A Reason field has been added to GotrueException to help sort out what happened.
+- Exceptions have been simplified to a single `GotrueException`.
+A `Reason` field has been added to `GotrueException` to clarify what happened.
 This should also be easier to manage as the Gotrue server API & messages evolve.
-- The delegates for save/load/destroy persistence have been simplified to no longer require async.
+- The session delegates for `Save`/`Load`/`Destroy` have been simplified to no longer require `async`.
 - Console logging in a few places (most notable the background refresh thread) has been removed in favor of a notification method.
-See Client.AddDebugListener() and the test cases for examples.
+See `Client.AddDebugListener()` and the test cases for examples.
   This will allow you to implement your own logging strategy (write to temp file, console, user visible err console, etc).
 - The client now more reliably emits AuthState changes.
-- There is now a single source of truth for headers in the stateful Client - the Options headers.
+- There is now a single source of truth for headers in the stateful Client - the `Options` headers.

 New feature:

-- Added a Settings request to the stateless API only - you can now query the server instance to determine if it's got the settings you need.
+- Added a `Settings` request to the stateless API only - you can now query the server instance to determine if it's got the settings you need.
 This might allow for things like a visual component in a tool to verify the GoTrue settings are working correctly, or tests that run differently depending on the server configuration.